sudomesh/service-browser/README.md

 # ToDo #

-* Currently only lists http services
+* Currently only lists http/https services
-* Web app is super basic right now
-* We need to check for duplicate services on the server
+* We need to figure out a way to get proper unique ids from services
+* Searching services
+* Organizing by category/etc.

 # License #